 In a case which is uncontested and will be heard in the Family Justice Courts, we can arrange an annulment for a fixed fee of S$2,500.00 (inclusive of GST and Court fees).

 In some cases, another party can oppose the annulment – this can sometimes result in your lawyer needing to obtain and produce for court of lot of additional evidence and in some instances the court case is long and involved too.
-In these circumstances talk to Yeo & Associates LLC about handling your case on an hourly rate basis.
+In these circumstances talk to Yeo & Associates LLC and seek the help of our lawyers for annulment in Singapore.
+Your case will be handled on an hourly rate basis.

 Very few cases, however, involve only the divorce paperwork.
 In most marriages there is a marital home, money in a joint account or savings scheme, pensions held by one or both parties, and other financial issues which need to be agreed on.
 These can include division of household furniture, who will keep the family car, pets and so on.